Seashells to Distraction

 It is interesting that when you stop to think about pictures, they can really have a profound effect on you as a person; a single snapshot in time but the memory that runs through your head generates vision, sounds, tastes, smells and touches all from one little shot.

-I took this picture during Christmas/New Year three years ago when I had taken myself off on a solo trip through the Coromandel region of New Zealand, which is in the upper half of North Island about an hour and a half from Auckland.
+I took this picture during Christmas/New Year 2015 when I had taken myself off on a solo trip through the Coromandel region of New Zealand, which is in the upper half of the North Island about an hour and a half from Auckland.
 It was a solo trip because my life as I had known it for the past eighteen years had completely changed and there was more big changes happening in a matter of weeks.

 As I pondered on my predicament, I moved my attention from the deepening red sunset and noticed the insane amount of seashells on the beach - and just like that, a distraction from my current feelings gave way to yet another breathtaking sight before me.
 Was it a natural distraction or was my brain engineering a way to take me away from my feelings of sadness?
 Does it matter?
 The beauty of the whole scene completely took me away from my negative vibes and showed me that no matter what sadness, fear or apprehension you have going on, you do not need to look far to see beauty, a wonder of the world or peace in your heart.

-There are so many thoughts about starting new resolutions and changing part of your life to better it, particularly at this time of year.
+There are so many thoughts about starting new resolutions and changing part of your life to better it, particularly around Christmas/New Year time.
 However, sometimes you simply need to acknowledge being okay for the time being.
 For many right now, being okay is as positive as it gets.
 And I get that.
 Be okay about being okay.

 P.S.
 I never did ‘turn my back on the life and love of this land’.
 I work hard to ensure that I have the opportunity to live and work both in New Zealand and the UK.
 My choice.
 My desire.
 There is always a way if you want it bad enough.